madereadyco/budget-tracker/README.md

-# Made Ready Co — Marketing Website
+# Made Ready Budget Tracker

 The public-facing marketing site for **Made Ready Budget Tracker (MRBT)** — the only Google Sheets budget tracker on Etsy built specifically for UK banks.
 Sold by [Made Ready Co](https://madeready.co) on Etsy.